AY2021S1-CS2103T-W16-3/tp/docs/UserGuide.md

 > :bulb: To specify an edit that removes all categories, use the parameter `c/` with no category name.

+Examples:
+- `edit 3 a/$2000 c/` edits the third income in the incomes list to have amount `$2000.00` and no categories.
+The rest of the income information remains unchanged.
+- `edit 1 a/5 d/22/09/2020` edits the first income in the incomes list to have amount `$5.00` and date `22/09/2020`.
+The rest of the income information remains unchanged.

 Example Usage:
 ```
 edit 3 a/$2000 c/
 ```

 Expected Outcome:

-This edits the first expense in the expenses list (in this case, an income titled `Teaching Assistant`) to have amount `$2000.00` and no categories.
-The rest of the income information remains unchanged.
-Command-line output:
 ```
 Edited Income: Teaching Assistant Amount: $2000.00 Date: 18/10/2020 Categories:
 ```